PoromKamal/PoromKamal/README.md

 ###   Glad to see you here!
 4th year Student @ UofT, specializing in backend and full-stack development.

+Interested in Distributed Systems, Large-Scale Software Systems, and Computer Vision.

 I enjoy building end-to-end applications, as well as unique, feature-rich projects, which you can learn more about here!
 ###

 ## Overview